-Minimum prerequisites: A grade in Year 10 Science
+Minimum prerequisites: A grade in Year 10 Science and B grade in Year 10 Mathematics

 Human Biology - General

 The Human Biology General course gives students a chance to explore how the human body works.
 Students focus on bones, muscles, nerves and hormones, and how they maintain the body to act in a coordinated manner.
 The causes and spread of disease and how humans respond to invading pathogens are studied, as well as the role of males and females in the process of reproduction.